drivendataorg/repro-zipfile/README.md

     zp.write("examples/data.txt", arcname="data.txt")
     zinfo = zp.getinfo("data.txt")
     zinfo.date_time = (1980, 1, 1, 0, 0, 0)
+    zinfo.external_attr = 0o644 << 16
     # Or writestr to write data to the archive
     zp.writestr("lore.txt", data="goodbye")
     zinfo = zp.getinfo("lore.txt")
     zinfo.date_time = (1980, 1, 1, 0, 0, 0)
+    zinfo.external_attr = 0o644 << 16
 ```

 It's not hard to do, but we believe `ReproducibleZipFile` is sufficiently more convenient to justify a small package!

+See the next two sections for more details about the replacement metadata values and how to customize them.

+### Last-modified timestamps

+ZIP archives store the last-modified timestamps of files and directories. `ReproducibleZipFile` will set this to a fixed value.
+By default, the fixed value is 1980-01-01 0:00 UTC, which is the earliest timestamp that is supported by the ZIP format specifications.

+You can customize this value with the `SOURCE_DATE_EPOCH` environment variable.
+If set, it will be used as the fixed value instead.
+This should be an integer corresponding to the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) of the timestamp you want to set. `SOURCE_DATE_EPOCH` is a [standard](https://reproducible-builds.org/docs/source-date-epoch/) created by the [Reproducible Builds project](https://reproducible-builds.org/) for software distributions.

+### File-system permissions

+ZIP archives store the file-system permissions of files and directories.
+The default permissions set for new files or directories often can be different across different systems or users without any intentional choices being made.
+(These default permissions are controlled by something called [`umask`](https://en.wikipedia.org/wiki/Umask).) `ReproducibleZipFile` will set these to fixed values.
+By default, the fixed values are `0o644` (`rw-r--r--`) for files and `0o755` (`rwxr-xr-x`) for directories, which matches the common default `umask` of `0o022` for root users on Unix systems.

+You can customize these values using the environment variables `REPRO_ZIPFILE_FILE_MODE` and `REPRO_ZIPFILE_DIR_MODE`.
+They should be in three-digit octal [Unix numeric notation](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation), e.g., `644` for `rw-r--r--`.

 ## Why care about reproducible ZIP archives?